-If you’re planning to build a new computer, Network-attached Storage (NAS), or upgrade the hard drive (HDD) on your system, it’s important to understand the differences between 5400 and 7200 RPM hard drives.
+If you’re planning to build a new device, Network-attached Storage (NAS), or upgrade the hard drive (HDD) on your system, it’s important to understand the differences between 5400 and 7200 RPM hard drives.

 The performance of a hard drive is measured in the speed that data can be transferred from the platters storing the bits to the computer (known as data throughput), and typically the higher the density of the platters and revolutions per minute translate in higher performance.
 However, it doesn’t mean that drives spinning a lower RPM should be completely ignored.